JmSambajon/group5-project/README.md

 * How accurate is our model?
 * Is there a correlation between higher scoring teams and winning probability?
 * Does defense actually win championships?
-* Does having a lot of turnovers cause more losses
+* Does having a lot of turnovers cause more losses?

 ## Fields of importance
 * Total Field goal percentage